- The ATTEMPTED_WRITE_TO_READONLY_MEMORY error in Windows 10 is causing frequent PC restarts.

 - Check your hardware

-- Press Windows Key + X to open Power User Menu and select Device Manager.
+- Press Windows Key + X to open the Power User Menu and select Device Manager.

 - Select Search automatically for updated driver software and wait for Windows 10 to install the appropriate driver for your device.